Pardheevsai03/WEB-SOCKET/README.md

 # WEB-SOCKET
-we need to install the require dependencies of node js use command npm install express cors socket.io mysql i have used sql data base here
+We need to install the required dependencies for node js.
+Use the command npm to install express cors socket.io MySQL.
+I have used SQL database here.
-And check the port number before running it
+Check the port number before running it.